C. Diff Infection: Risk Factors, Symptoms, and Support Strategies

 Gut-Friendly Nutrition Strategies

 Gut microbiome imbalance is one of the leading root causes of C. diff infections (6, 7, 8, 9).
-One of the best ways to support your microbiome health, reduce the risk of gut dysbiosis, and lower your risk of gut infections is following gut-friendly nutrition strategies.
+One of the best ways to support your microbiome health, reduce the risk of gut dysbiosis, and lower your risk of gut infections is by following gut-friendly nutrition strategies.
 Here is what I recommend:

 bloating, Abdominal Bloating: Causes, Symptoms & Solutions